 Provençal & Corsican)

 Euros.
-A part of you purchase can be paid with your international credit card.
-You also can collect money into numerous cash dispenser.
+Some of your purchases can be paid with your international credit card.
+You can also withdraw some cash from most of the cash dispensers.

 foot blisters, and upset stomachs from overeating and drinking

 220V, 50Hz.
 Buy an adaptator if necessary for American and English people for example.